This is a super-easy cacao-infused frozen yogurt recipe paired with a not-too-complicated coconut tuile in which to serve the frozen treat.

 Happy cooking and sipping!

-(Adapted from the Raspberry-Chocolate Mint Frozen Yogurt and Coconut Tuiles recipes in the Harney & Sons Tea Cookbook.)
+Adapted by Suzanne Klein, Tea Foodie from the Raspberry-Chocolate Mint Frozen Yogurt and Coconut Tuiles recipes in the Harney & Sons Tea Cookbook.

 Makes 1 quart of frozen yogurt and 8 tuiles